CSC207-UofT/course-project-trackr/phase2/design_document.md

 Hilt, our dependency injection library, also works specifically with viewmodels, and injecting dependencies within them.

+We have also extended the design of MVVM to better fit the principles of Clean Architecture and
+SOLID: instead of relying solely on the models to preform buisness and application logic (which is generally encouraged in some MVVM styles), we have implemented additional interfaces and a manager / use-case layer that coordinated data processing and access between our database and the volatile memory of our program.
+This architecture makes our program more extensible: we can add an arbitrary amount of proccessing logic between the models and the view without having to bloat/become overly coupled with other parts of our program.

 ### Multiple ViewModels instead of one

 Another design choice was to use multiple view models, one for each screen,